freeCodeCamp/how-to-contribute-to-open-source/README.md

 ## Open Source books
 - [Producing Open Source Software](http://producingoss.com/) - Producing Open Source Software is a book about the human side of open source development.
 It describes how successful projects operate, the expectations of users and developers, and the culture of free software.
 - [Open Source Book Series](https://opensource.com/resources/ebooks) - Learn more about open source and the growing open source movement with a comprehensive list of free ebooks from https://opensource.com.
+- [Software Release Practice HOWTO](http://en.tldp.org/HOWTO/Software-Release-Practice-HOWTO/) - This HOWTO describes good release practices for Linux and other open-source projects.
+By following these practices, you will make it as easy as possible for users to build your code and use it, and for other developers to understand your code and cooperate with you to improve it.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.